afnandamra/reading-notes/401/class-12.md

 4. **Can a socket connection application be connected to multiple socket servers?**

-Single client-side server should only connect to one socket server.
+A single client-side server should only connect to one socket server.

 5. **Can an application be both a socket server and a socket connection?**